-- Will UF resume full, normal operations for the Summer B and Fall semesters?
+- Will UF resume full, normal operations for the Fall semester?

-Yes.
-Pending any unexpected developments, activities will accelerate in areas previously impeded by the pandemic.
-In-person classes will be at pre-pandemic capacities, employees will travel more on university business, students will resume study abroad experiences, laboratories and libraries will operate at full throttle, purchasing of supplies will increase, performances and other cultural experiences will blossom, etc. In short, we will resume UF’s rich academic, cultural, and athletic lifestyles.
+In-person classes will be at pre-pandemic capacities, employees will travel more on university business, students will resume study abroad experiences, laboratories and libraries will operate at full throttle, purchasing of supplies will increase, performances and other cultural experiences will resume, etc. In short, we will resume UF’s rich academic, cultural, and athletic lifestyles.

-- What health and safety precautions will remain in place for the Summer semester to prevent the spread of COVID-19?
+- What health and safety precautions will remain in place for the Fall semester to prevent the spread of COVID-19?

 - What resources are available for students, faculty or staff who are experiencing stress during this time?

-- How can I learn more about what to expect for the Summer and Fall semesters?
+- How can I learn more about what to expect for the Fall semester?